Werocky/se2022-01-HikeTracker/retrospective/Retrospective_3.md

 - Which ones you were not able to achieve?
 Why?
   - Write documentation to support team coordination, since the the layout restructure took the largest part of time budget.
 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
+  - Write Documentation.
   - Satisfiable number of stories done.
   - More precise tasks' names.
+  - Lower number of issues reported by SonarCloud.
 - One thing you are proud of as a Team!!
   - Relevant improvements since the last retrospective.